 Recently, I’ve taken to introducing myself as a writer.
-Occasionally, I receive a response along the line of: “But aren’t you the person teaching the TensorFlow class?” or “But didn’t I see you in that CS class?” and I was always a bit confused: “Why should being a writer stop me from being interested in CS?”
+Occasionally, I receive a response along the lines of: “But aren’t you the person teaching the TensorFlow class?” or “But didn’t I see you in that CS class?” and I was always confused: “Why should being a writer stop me from being interested in CS?”

 This morning, I went for brunch with a bunch of people I didn’t know.
-A man in his fifties, after hearing that I’m a writer, asked: “So how are you supporting yourself financially?”
-I was stunted.
+A man in his fifties, after hearing that I’m a writer, asked: “How are you supporting yourself financially?”
 When somebody says that they are a doctor or a teacher, nobody asks how they are supporting themselves.
 But when you’re a writer, everyone suddenly has the right to question your finance.
 This man, without knowing anything about my writing, immediately assumed that I wouldn’t get paid for it.

 There are a million things I could have said to this man.
 But it was a beautiful Saturday morning and I was enjoying my food, so I told him that my sugar daddy had been very supportive.
-Before I left, he gave me his business card and asked me to call him if I’d like to grab a coffee or something.
+Before I left, he gave me his business card and asked me to call him if I’d like to grab a coffee.